PieterxJan/rf2-dashboard/readme.md

 This should do the trick.
 If you now push *Start fetching*, the data from the API should start projecting on the dashboard.

+### Build it yourself

+It's possible to alter the dashboard.
+If you take a look at `resources/views/dashboard.blade.php`, you'll see that there is a reusable Vue component `rf2`.
+This components has three props:

+* **color**: You can pass the color the background of the tile should have.
+It is based on the colors array in the `tailwind.js` file.
+* **position**: This is the `grid-area` property of the block.
+It's a CSS Grid property and it will be placed in a 5 by 5 grid.
+* **property**: The property that will be shown in the block.
+You can find all the available options in one of the files in the `storage/app/fake` directory.
+Nested elements can be joined with dots (ie `NewData.BestLapOpponent.CarName`)

 ## Todo's

 - [ ] Get rid of the _fake_ data API